janexner/site-infrastructure-tests/README.md

 Example: "adobe.DTMIsInDebugMode": true

+### `adobe.DTMLibraryName`

+A test that checks that the site is loading the correct DTM library.

+Example: "adobe.DTMLibraryName": "satelliteLib-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

 #### `adobe.DTMDataElementExists`

 This test allows you to test for a Javascript data layer element in the page.